 When you search on search engines, the algorithm uses search predictions that give you the ability to find information quickly.
 This algorithm generates search predictions without human involvement and is made to show a range of information on the web.
 Search predictions are possible search terms related to what you’re looking for, what other people have already searched for, and are also based on factors like popularity or similarity.
 When you select a specific prediction, the search results are based on that term.
 This all sounds straightforward, but all too often many websites ignore common search recommendation issues for their users.

 Users typically want to know the variety of search filters instead of the variety of products within a range related to a single attribute.
 The following list describes the kinds of irrelevant suggestions that can display when your website comes with basic autocomplete function:

-The problem?
 Your site search engine most likely does not have the sophisticated built-in autocomplete functionality with detailed search filters.
-Hawksearch has this capability built into the dashboard, as shown below.
+HawkSearch has this capability built into the dashboard, as shown below.